-First of all, it is important to understand the difference between an illegal question and a potentially criminally liable question.
+First of all, it is important to understand the difference between an illegal question and a potentially criminally or civilly liable question.
 Even though a question or comment may have been stated in an illegal form, it does not necessarily mean that a crime has been committed.
 There is a difference between criminal liability and civil liability.
 For there to be criminal liability, it requires establishing a motive or intent.
 Most illegal questions are asked in ignorance, not with malicious intent.
 Yet there can still be civil recourse, even when there was no criminal motive or intent.

-In our politically correct society, we often cry "foul" at the slightest deviation from the accepted standard.
+In our politically correct society, we often cry foul at the slightest deviation from the accepted standard.
 But the reality is that most illegal interview questions are asked in true innocence.
 Or, better stated, in true ignorance.
 Ignorance of the law, ignorance of which questions are proper, ignorance of how the information could be used by others in a discriminatory way.

 So what is the proper response?
-The answer is up to you, but my recommendation is to follow one of two courses of action: answer in brief and move on to a new topic area, or ignore the question altogether and redirect the discussion to a new topic area.
+The answer is up to you, but a recommendation is to follow one of two courses of action: answer in brief and move on to a new topic area, or ignore the question altogether and redirect the discussion to a new topic area.
 The interviewer may even recognize the personal misstep and appreciate your willingness to put it aside and go on.

 Unless the question is blatantly discriminatory—and yes, blatant discrimination does still take place—your best option is to move on to other things.
 But if it is blatant and offensive, you have every right to terminate the interview and walk out.

 While laws vary from state to state, there are some definite taboo areas with regard to interview questions which employers should avoid.
-Following is a brief list of some of the questions that employers should not be asking:
+Following is a brief list of some of the types of questions that employers should not be asking: